-Receptor Cons sequence Likelihood Seabirds platforms nesting on CMS Negligible Rare Rat ionale Decommissioning activities within the CMS will result in the disturbance/abandonment of nests if works or removal operations coincide with breeding periods of seabird species in UK waters.
+Receptor Cons equence Likelihood Seabirds platforms nesting on CMS Negligible Rare Rat ionale Decommissioning activities within the CMS will result in the disturbance/abandonment of nests if works or removal operations coincide with breeding periods of seabird species in UK waters.
 The main receptor for this disturbance will most likely be kittiwakes or herring gulls, although other species cannot be discounted.
-During all operations, disturbance or forced nest abandonment will be reduced to ALARP. that the impact to the local population is considered temporary, highly localised and largely undetectable against natural variation.
+During all operations, disturbance or forced nest abandonment will be reduced to ALARP.
+The risk of either loss of nesting habitat or abandonment of eggs / fledglings is sufficiently low and localised that the impact to the local population is considered temporary, highly localised and largely undetectable against natural variation.
 The consequence on seabird populations is ranked as negligible.
 However, the results of future nesting surveys undertaken during 2022 will also be taken into consideration.
 Following considered remedial strategies and scheduling to avoid bird breeding periods where possible, the likelihood of occurrence is rare.
 This impact can only happen should any potential deterrence strategies fail.
-Risk significance In npact significance
+Risk significance Impact significance npact significance